Andrewnetwork/CoronavirusBlog/the_pursuit_of_principles.md

-# The Pursuit of Principles
+# The Pursuit of Principles - WORK IN PROGRESS
 #### Andrew Ribeiro
 #### May 2020